tharunelevado/download-tool/README.md

 # About
-This aria2c Script is using to Download an Media File
+This aria2c Script is using to Download an Media File In Linux Distros

 # Setup